 Skip to main content

-Enterprise SSO — Azure AD
+Enterprise SSO — Microsoft Azure AD

 This guide walks through configuring Azure AD (Microsoft Entra ID) as an identity provider for Unstract using OpenID Connect (OIDC).
 Unstract uses Auth0 as an identity broker, which connects to your Azure AD tenant for enterprise SSO.